 This is a very significant ruling for care agencies, particularly in light of the current Social Care Compliance Scheme (SCCS) which is operated with HMRC.
 The scheme gives employers up to a year to identify what they owe to workers so that pay for sleep-in shifts is compliant with NMW.

 Despite this revelation, employers are not automatically entitled to reduce pay in line with the ruling.
 Any contractual terms or long-standing custom and practices which are in place and are more beneficial to the employee, are highly likely to take precedence.
 This is because a unilateral change to a fundamental term of employment, can give rise to a breach of contract claim and even a constructive dismissal claim.

-Contact us for guidance on how to safely approach a change to terms and conditions in relation to pay.
+Contact HR Solutions for guidance on how to safely approach a change to terms and conditions in relation to pay.